-- During Phase 1, the median requirement for external raw water supply is highest.
-There is a: - o 1% likelihood of requiring 3,675 ML/year (or more) from external sources. - o 10% likelihood of requiring 3,570 ML/year (or more) from external sources. - 50% likelihood of requiring 3,200 ML/year (or more) from external sources. - During Phase 2, the requirement for external raw water supply increases during dry climatic conditions but reduces during median and wet climatic conditions.
-There is a: - 1% likelihood of requiring 3,970 ML/year (or more) from external sources. - o 10% likelihood of requiring 3,760 ML/year (or more) from external sources. - ${\odot}$ 50% likelihood of requiring 2,950 ML/year (or more) from external sources. - The external raw water requirement would peak in Phase 4.
-There is a 1% likelihood that up to 4,550 ML/year (or more) of external water would be required in 2043. - The median external raw water supply requirement is generally consistent over the life of the project, until it sharply declines in Phase 5.
-By 2052, there is little to no external raw water required under median climatic conditions, aside from the annual 200 ML raw water demand.
+- During mining, the requirement for external raw water supply increases during dry climatic conditions but reduces during median and wet climatic conditions.
+There is a: - o 1% likelihood of requiring 4,550 ML/year (or more) from external sources. - 10% likelihood of requiring 4,230 ML/year (or more) from external sources. - o 50% likelihood of requiring 2,890 ML/year (or more) from external sources. - The external raw water requirement would peak in Phase 5. - The median external raw water supply requirement is generally consistent over the life of the project, until it sharply declines in Phase 6.

 The modelling results show that external raw water requirements generally reduce over the life of the Project.
-This is primarily due to the continual increase in water captured from mine disturbance areas over time, as well as the reduction in predicted CHPP water consumption from 2028 onwards as the production throughput decreases.
+This is primarily due to the continual increase in water captured from mine disturbance areas over time.